tcardona/PSEG-Alexa-Project/Workshop/VUIDesignPatterns/README.md

 + [Design Worksheet - Advanced](../etc/Alexa Dialogue Design Detailed.docx)

 ### Literal?
-Many developers expect that Alexa will behave as a pure speech-to-text engine, transcription service, aka Automatic Speech Recognition service.
+Many developers expect that Alexa will behave as a pure speech-to-text engine, transcription tool, or Automatic Speech Recognition service.
 However, Alexa devices only listen for a maximum of 8 seconds, which is only time for a single question or command.
 Furthermore, there are many utterances like "four" that are homonyms;  Any service will have trouble deciding whether to return "four", "for", "fore", etc.
 To avoid accuracy problems like this, Amazon strongly encourages users to design conversational experiences that rely on short, structured questions and commands.